ControlSystemStudio/phoebus/core/pva/TLS.md

  * `~/.config/pva/1.3/client.p12`: Our client (user) certificate

-You now have a server and client certificate.
+You now have a server and a client certificate.
-To check the status:
+Example for checking the status:

 ```
 $ pvxcert -f ~/.config/pva/1.3/client.p12